 Fellow Since 1991

-This profile was prepared when Sri Washyaningsih was elected to the Ashoka Fellowship in 1991.
+This description of Sri Washyaningsih's work was prepared when Sri Washyaningsih was elected to the Ashoka Fellowship in 1991.

 Wahya, working in the small village of Lawen in central Java, is demonstrating approaches to education that help rural youngsters feel rooted in, not alienated from their community and its economics.